 These relatively new long-lasting chews are a type of Himalayan hard cheese made from yak or cow milk.
 "This is one of the more unique chews available on the market today, and it’s great for dogs that can't eat certain types of protein," Becker says.

 Some people offer pigs' ears as treats, but there is concern that the chews may be too greasy.
-(Photo: Karen/flickr)
+(Photo: Karen [CC BY 2.0]/flickr)

 Dog owners should avoid giving their pets dried pig ears because the treats can be very greasy and can cause an upset stomach, veterinarian Dr. Marty Becker said on "Good Morning America."
 Becker's concern is that the pig's ear is often where hormone injections are given (in the live animal) so remnants of the hormones can remain.

-In addition, pig ears dog treats have recently been linked to an outbreak of salmonella infections in 27 states, according to the Centers for Disease Control and Prevention (CDC).
-At least 93 people have become ill and 20 hospitalized because of the bacteria, which has been linked to pig ear treats sold in bulk bins at pet stores.
+In addition, pig ears dog treats have recently been linked to an outbreak of salmonella infections in 35 states, according to the Centers for Disease Control and Prevention (CDC).
+At least 143 people have become ill and 110 hospitalized because of the bacteria, which has been linked to pig ear treats.
 Dogs can become sick from eating contaminated products and people who handle the products or the sick dogs can also become affected.
+The CDC and U.S. Food and Drug Administration (FDA) are advising people not to buy or feed any pig ear dog treats, including any that may already be in homes.

 The bones are often described as "Ham Bones," "Pork Femur Bones," "Rib Bones" and "Smokey Knuckle Bones" and are different from uncooked butcher-type bones.
 According to the FDA, the bones may be dried through baking or smoking, and can contain other ingredients such as preservatives, seasonings, and smoke flavorings.